By Steve Newton

 Especially on “Stevie”

 But getting back to ’83: in advance of his Vancouver show a star-struck me did a phone interview with the then-28-year-old “axeman” (in the parlance of the times).
 I might as well just go ahead and bang it out for you now.
-Keep in mind that my interview skills were 30 years crappier than they are today.
+Keep in mind that my interview skills were decades crappier than they are today.

 When did you first get involved with the guitar?